 After completing the fine search, you should stow your transceiver so it doesn't interfere with probing and shoveling.
 And after you start probing, trust your probe and avoid the temptation to return to your transceiver.
 The time you "waste" probing a larger area is usually small compared to the time you will waste returning to a transceiver search.

 Hold the probe firmly with both hands (don't cling to your transceiver with one hand—it should be stowed).
-When probing for a transceiver signal, insert the probe at 90° relative to the snow, not relative to gravity.
+When probing for a transceiver signal, insert the probe at 90° relative to the snow rather than relative to gravity.
 This is because your transceiver will take you to the closest location relative to the transmitting beacon, which is not necessarily directly above the victim.
-If you mistakenly hold your probe vertically, the transmitter will be uphill of your first probe.
+If you mistakenly hold your probe vertically (a common mistake), the transmitter will be uphill of your first probe.
 (When spot probing, the probe can be held at any angle; when used in a probe line, the probe should be held vertically to gravity.)

 You should first insert your probe at the location where your avalanche transceiver reported the strongest signal (i.e., the shortest distance).
 Subsequent probes should be in circles (or a spiral as proposed by Manuel Genswein in 2002) from this center point at no more than 25 cm (10 inch) intervals.
 This small distance between holes ensures that you will not miss the victim.
 It is better to "waste" a little time probing tightly than to miss and have to re-probe the entire area.